itrustmachines/bns-java-client/itm-bns-sample/doc/quick_start_en.md

  */
 email=

-/** BNS Java Client will verify the receipt in the unit of page, you can change the number to set how many receipt will page to take and verify.
-We will discuss this setting in Tutorial document, you can keep this in default*/ verifyBatchSize=10
+/** BNS Java Client verify the receipt in the unit of page, you can change the verifyBatchSize to set how many page of receipt will BNS to verify.
+We will introuduce this setting in Tutorial document, you can keep this in default*/ verifyBatchSize=10

-/** You can change the number to set how many second delay for each verification.
+/** You can change the verifyDelaySec to set how many second delay for each verification.
 We will discuss this setting in Tutorial document, you can keep this in default*/ verifyDelaySec=1

 /** When failed ledgerinput occured, SPO Client will request again.
 You can change the number to set how many second delay for each retry.
 We will discuss this setting in Tutorial document, you can keep this in default*/